 As you might guess from the name, a pen display is a drawing tablet with its own screen built in, rather like an iPad or Android tablet, so that you can easily see what you're drawing.
 It's the closest thing you can get to drawing on paper, and you'll find that unlike general purpose tablets, many pen displays have textured touchscreens in order to provide a feel that's almost like drawing on paper.
 Many pen displays also take advantage of advances in screen technology to deliver high resolutions and superb line sensitivity.
 All this tech makes them especially good for specialist drawing applications, like animation or technical drawing.

 The other side of the coin, of course, is that pen displays come at a higher cost than graphics tablets, which we'll get to shortly.
 As such, you tend to see fewer pen displays oriented towards beginners, as the initial cost outlay is high enough to deter new users.
 At the other end of the scale, professional pen displays are the standard tools of many creative industries, and tend to be where the most exciting developments are happening.
 Huion pen displays are much more affordable than their counterparts from the likes of Wacom, and are well worth looking into if you want a professional-level tool for a budget price.

-Graphics tablets: Graphics tablets operate in essentially the same way as pen displays – you use a stylus to draw on the surface, and your movements are recorded digitally.
-The key difference, however, is that graphics tablets don't have their own displays, and therefore need to be plugged into a monitor or laptop in order that you can see what you're drawing.
+Graphics tablets, or pen tablets as Huion calls them, operate in essentially the same way as pen displays – you use a stylus to draw on the surface, and your movements are recorded digitally.
+The key difference, however, is that graphics tablets don't have their own display.
+They need to be plugged into a monitor or laptop in order that you can see what you're drawing.

 And graphics tablets aren't just for saving money.
 If you are in another line of creative work that has necessitated buying a high-end monitor, such as video editing, then buying a graphics tablet to hook up to it may make more sense than shelling out big bucks for another high-quality display.